eddyerburgh/notes/docs/computer-architecture/memory.md

 Performance is improved by exploiting locality of reference. **Locality of reference** (the **principle of locality**) is the tendency of well-written programs to access a small portion of their address space at one time {% cite P&H:ARM -l 388 %}.

-**Temporal locality** is the tendency of programs to access memory that has been recently accessed (e.g., a variable that is repeatedly referenced) {% cite P&H:ARM -l 388 %}.
+**Temporal locality** is the tendency of programs to access memory that has been recently accessed (e.g. a variable that is repeatedly referenced) {% cite P&H:ARM -l 388 %}.

-**Spatial locality** is the tendency of programs to access memory that is close to recently accessed memory (e.g., when iterating through an array) {% cite P&H:ARM -l 388 %}.
+**Spatial locality** is the tendency of programs to access memory that is close to recently accessed memory (e.g. when iterating through an array) {% cite P&H:ARM -l 388 %}.

 Loops are an example of a construct that expresses both temporal and spatial locality {% cite P&H:ARM -l 389 %}.